stanfordnlp/stanza/_pages/tokenize.md

 id: 5   text: .
 ```

-### Only Tokenization without Sentence Segmentation
+### Tokenization without Sentence Segmentation

-You can only perform tokenization without sentence segmentation, as the sentences are split by two continuous newlines (`\n\n`).
+Sometimes you might want to tokenize your text given existing sentences (e.g., in machine translation).
+You can perform tokenization without sentence segmentation, as long as the sentences are split by two continuous newlines (`\n\n`) in the raw text.
 Just set `tokenize_no_ssplit` as `True` to disable sentence segmentation.
+Here is an example:

 ```python
 import stanza